webrecorder/browsertrix-crawler/docs/docs/user-guide/rate-limits.md

 ## Rate Limit Retry Count

-By default, rate limited pages are retried indefinitely, allowing the crawl to possibly complete but at a much slower pace.
+By default, rate limited pages are retried 4 times, allowing the crawl to possibly complete but at a much slower pace.
 If the pages are blocked due to auth requirements it may be possible to add a browser profile and restart the crawl, allowing for previously flagged pages to be captured successfully.

-However, it may be desirable to set a total number of retries for pages flagged as rate limited, which can be done by setting `--rateLimitMaxRetries` to a value >= 0, where 0 implies no retries at all.
+It may be desirable to set a total number of retries for pages flagged as rate limited higher or lower, which can be done by setting `--rateLimitMaxRetries` to a value >= 0, where 0 implies no retries at all, while -1 means retry indefinitely.

 ## Interrupting Crawl on Rate Limit Threshold